 Our PhD degree program emphasizes creative approaches to solving problems.
 Our laboratory facilities provide opportunities for research in biomedical computing; computer architecture; data acquisition and simulation; digital engineering; microprocessors; signal processing and machine learning; medical instrumentation; microelectronics and integrated-circuit fabrication; microwave devices, circuits, and antennas; photonics and optics; plasmas and controlled fusion; rotating electric machines and power electronics; thin-film devices; VLSI systems; and x-ray lithography.

 TA/Grader applications will ONLY be accepted from students who are currently registered for classes.
-Access the TA/Grader portal here.
+Access the TA/Grader application form here.